 Buried 75 feet underground for more than 30 years, Canadians knew nothing of their country's defence against a nuclear attack.

-Let's inspire a new generation of creative thinkers and use this as a way to teach those -young and old- about a different side of the Cold War.
-Let's inspire together!
+Let's inspire the next generation of creative thinkers and use this as a new way to teach those - young and old - about a different side of our preparedness during the Cold War.
+Let's inspire them together!

 For every dollar ($1) donated during the month of June we will be entered into the Great Canadian Giving Challenge's contest to win $10,000!
 The more you give, the more chances we have to win!

 For every $10 donation you name will be entered into a draw to win an exclusive Bunker Basket filled with Bunker SWAG!
 Visit our website for more contest details diefenbunker.ca